jidongbsu/cs452-file-system/README.md

 block = (char *) bh->b_data;
 ```

-after these lines, now the data block's content is stored at the address pointed to by *dir_block*.
+after these lines, now the data block's content is stored at the address pointed to by the pointer *block*.
 You may want to change some part of this block, and after the change, if you want the change to be flushed back into the disk, call these two functions:

 ```c
 mark_buffer_dirty(bh);